 With the price of Amazon Prime rising 17% in 2022, the question remains: Is it worth it?
 We’ll run you through what you get (and ways you might pay less).

 Shock-inducing price increases at supermarkets and gas stations have become the norm in the early going of 2022.
 So it comes as no surprise Amazon has increased the cost of Amazon Prime this year (and another membership-driven retailer, Costco, is due to raise its subscription price in 2022).
 For Amazon Prime, it’s the first subscription increase since 2018, when Prime rose from $99 a year to $119.

 Seemingly no matter the price, for shoppers who are too busy to visit multiple brick-and-mortar stores to pick up everything on their shopping lists, from groceries and gadgets to books and apparel, the Amazon Prime subscription-based service has made buying these items online a whole lot easier.

-Free two-day shipping is one of the most popular benefits of Amazon Prime, along with unlimited music and video streaming.
-These and other perks have combined to lure 100 million shoppers worldwide into shelling out extra cash for an annual or monthly Prime membership.
-With the average Prime member spending $1,300 annually, according to a 2017 study conducted by Consumer Intelligence Research Partners, expedited shipping alone can quickly make the membership fee worthwhile depending on how often you order.
+Free two-day shipping is one of the most popular benefits of Amazon Prime, along with significant free music and video streaming options.
+That and other perks have combined to lure more than 100 million shoppers worldwide into ponying up for an annual or monthly Prime membership.
+Roughly 51% of Amazon Prime shoppers spend between $600 and $1,200 a year on Amazon, according to a market data portal Statista.
+Expedited shipping alone can quickly make the membership fee worthwhile depending on how often you order.